shockey/mo-pack/README.md

 Benefits over plain mocha
 - has nearly the same CLI as mocha
 - you don't rely on hacky solutions to mock all benefits from webpack, like path resolution
-- mo-pack provides a much better watch mode than mocha
+- mocha-webpack provides a much better watch mode than mocha

 ## Watch mode (`--watch`)

-Unlike mocha, mo-pack analyzes your dependency graph and run only those test files that were affected by this file change.
+Unlike mocha, mocha-webpack analyzes your dependency graph and run only those test files that were affected by this file change.

 You'll get continuous feedback whenever you make changes as all tests that are related in any way to this change will be tested again.
 Isn't that awesome?